EU, US agree to temporarily suspend tariffs in steel dispute - WTMJ

 Associated Press

-BRUSSELS (AP) — The European Union and the United States on Monday decided to temporarily suspend measures at the heart of a steel tariff dispute that is seen as one of the major trade issues dividing the two sides.
+BRUSSELS (AP) — The European Union on Monday decided to temporarily suspend some measures at the heart of a steel tariff dispute with the United States that is seen as one of the major trade issues dividing the two sides.

-With the decision, “we are walking the talk in our efforts to reboot the trans-Atlantic relationship,” EU trade chief Valdis Dombrovskis said.
-It will affect anything from steel production to Kentucky bourbon sales.
+With the decision, “we are walking the talk in our efforts to reboot the trans-Atlantic relationship,” EU trade chief Valdis Dombrovskis said when announcing the 27-nation bloc would not automatically increase some tariffs targeting U.S products.
+The trans-Atlantic fight has affected anything from steel production to Kentucky bourbon sales.

-On top of suspending the measures, both sides also said they are committed to talks “to address global steel and aluminum excess capacity.
+The temporary suspension was underscoring a commitment that both sides want to have talks “to address global steel and aluminum excess capacity.

 “We are creating the space to resolve these issues before the end of the year,” Dombrovskis said.